Kambeo Hubs - Coming Summer 2022

 Some individuals may not volunteer because they don’t know what opportunities are available in their community.
 If you make it easier for employees to learn about ways to volunteer, they will be more inclined to follow through and utilize their paid volunteer days.

-There are a handful of online volunteer forums where employees can seamlessly search by geographic region or focus area, and volunteer opportunities matching these criteria will populate.
-Compile a list of 4-5 volunteer forums and have this list posted on your shared drive for employees to explore.
+There are a handful of online volunteer tools, such as Kambeo, where employees can seamlessly search by geographic region or focus area, and volunteer opportunities matching the given specifications will populate.

 3) Encourage an employee-led approach